sandialabs/dr_robot/README.md

             2. If you have a file in another location you can just specify the entire path without any errors occurring.
          4.  **outfile** : The output file location
             1. As with the above infile **$outfile** in the name is just a key to the location **outputs/target_name/**
             2. You may specify a hard coded path for other use.
-Just remember the location for uploading or other processing with DrRobot
+Just remember the location for uploading or other processing with Dr. Robot
          5.  **outfolder** : The output folder to unpack/download files too
             1. As with the above infile **$outfile** in the name is just a key to the location **outputs/target_name/**
             2. This is a special case for Eyewitness and HttpScreenshot, which you can see in their playbooks.
 They generate a lot of files and rather than download each individually having them pack up the files as a step in the playbook and then unpacking allows for some integrity.